 A glimpse of one of the most beautiful buildings in Baku – once the residence of a wealthy oil baron Isa Bey Hajinski.
 The building is very close to Baku’s Maiden Tower.
 You can also see the Caspian Sea in the picture.

 Jumbo samovar in Caravanserai Tea House in Icheri Sheher (Old City, Baku).

 Caravanserai Restaurant in Baku’s Icheri Sheher (Old City).

 This is another caravanserai, this time in Sheki City where once the historical Silk Road passed.
 In caravanserai, merchants and traders from other countries stopped for rest as well as traded their goods.

 A glimpse of the beautiful nature of the Gabala region.

 Copperware and, of course, a samovar, for sale in Baku’s Icheri Sheher (Old City).

 Lake Markhal in the Sheki region.
-There is a nice restaurant by the lake where they serve some of the best regional dishes, including Sheki Pitisi, lamb stew with chickpeas slowly cooked in individual clay pots.
+There is a nice restaurant by the lake where they serve some of the best regional dishes, including Sheki pitisi, lamb stew with chickpeas slowly cooked in individual clay pots, Sheki-style.